PyChina/weekly/content/Issue/issue-390.md

 - [Emacs: 最佳 Python 编辑器?](https://pycoders.com/link/2699/web)
     + REAL PYTHON

 Learn about using Emacs for Python development.
-You’ll install and configure Emacs on your selected platform, then write Python code to explore its capabilities.
-Finally, you’ll run, test, and debug Python code in the Emacs environment.
+You'll install and configure Emacs on your selected platform, then write Python code to explore its capabilities.
+Finally, you'll run, test, and debug Python code in the Emacs environment.

 (`是也乎:`